Frozen pipes, electric woes remain as cold snap eases grip - WTMJ

 In many areas, water pressure dropped after lines froze and because people left faucets dripping to prevent pipes from icing, authorities said.

-As of Saturday, 1,445 public water systems in Texas had reported disrupted operations, said Toby Baker of the state Division of Environmental Quality.
-Government agencies were using mobile labs and coordinating to speed water testing.

-That’s up from 1,300 reporting issues Friday afternoon, but Baker said the number of affected customers had dropped by about 600,000 to 14.3 million.
+That’s up from 1,300 reporting issues Friday afternoon.
+But Baker said the number of affected customers had dropped slightly.
+Most were under boil-water orders, with 156,000 lacking water service entirely.

 “It seems like last night we may have seen some stabilization in the water systems across the state,” Baker said.